-Recent reports have shown that homeownership among Millennials is down, though nobody is certain exactly why this is.
-Some people are of the opinion that Millennials just aren’t interested in owning a conventional home.
-Whether that’s due to cost, environmental concerns, or just plain aversion to traditionalism, here are 22 ways that Millennials can embrace alternative living.
+Recent reports have shown that homeownership has been decreasing, though nobody is certain exactly why this is.
+Some people are of the opinion that people these days just aren’t interested in owning a conventional home.
+Whether that’s due to cost, environmental concerns, or just plain aversion to traditionalism, here are 22 ways that you can embrace alternative living.

 2. Abod Shelters